flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 Installing FlytOS Linux Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section will help you in installing FlytOS Linux Image on any SD/eMMC card for your specific board.
-FlytOS is currently compatible with :ref:`FlytPOD<about_flytpod>`, :ref:`FlytPOD PRO<about_flytpodpro>`, `ODROID-XU4 <http://www.hardkernel.com/main/products/prdt_info.php?g_code=G143452239825>`_ and  `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b/>`_.
-We would soon launch compatibility with a lot many popular SBC's available in the drone ecosystem.
+FlytOS is currently compatible with :ref:`FlytPOD<about_flytpod>`, :ref:`FlytPOD PRO<about_flytpodpro>`, `ODROID-XU4 <http://www.hardkernel.com/main/products/prdt_info.php?g_code=G143452239825>`_ and `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b>`_.
+We would soon introduce compatibility with a lot many popular SBCs available in the drone ecosystem.
 FlytPOD/PRO comes with FlytOS Linux Image pre-installed on their respective 32GB storage devices.
 Follow this step ONLY if you want to re-flash your FlytPOD/PRO device.

 This step requires you to have a registered FlytBase account.
 In case you don't have an account, :ref:`create a FlytBase Account<create_flytbase_account>` before you proceed.

-FlytPOD/PRO
-"""""""""""

-FlytOS Linux Image is pre-installed in FlytPOD/PRO.
+.. note:: FlytOS Linux Image is pre-installed in FlytPOD/PRO.
 In case you want to re-flash their respective 32GB SD/eMMC card, or create a duplicate 32GB SD/eMMC card follow the steps given below.
 You can use 16GB SD/eMMC cards as well, but 32GB is preferable.

 **Image download:**

 1. `Login <http://my.flytbase.com>`_ to your FlytBase Account.
-2. Download the `FlytOS Linux Image <http://my.flytbase.com/FlytOS>`_ for FlytPOD/PRO from your FlytBase account.
+2. Download the hardware specific `FlytOS Linux Image <http://my.flytbase.com/FlytOS>`_ from your FlytBase account.
 3. Download size of the image is about 2.5 GBs.
 4. Check *md5sum* to verify the integrity of downloaded file: